 SILK BLEND FIBERSSilk/Alpaca Blend Fibers

 Silk/Alpaca fiber blends are particularly well suited for the finest of spun yarn.
 Alpaca has a structure which gives it a very soft handle, comparable with that of a grade of sheep's wool three or four microns finer.
 When blended with silk, this fiber combination is exquisite.
-We have a limited supply of these blends and it is unlikely we will be able to offer them in the future, so get yours NOW!

 From Yak to Bamboo, Wool, Cashmere, Angora, Cotton, and Flax – we offer a unique selection of fibers that have been blended with silk fibers.

 In keeping with our fine fiber focus at Saga Hill, we offer only the softest 100% wool fibers of Merino, Polwarth (bred from the best qualities of Merino/Lincoln sheep), and Blue Face Leicester (Leicester is pronounced "Less-ter").